Exit of goods from Gaza via Kerem Shalom Crossing

 From the time the closure was imposed in June 2007 to November 2014, a monthly average of 13.5 trucks left Gaza to foreign destinations, most of them carrying agricultural goods – just one percent of the monthly average of goods shipped out just prior to the closure.

 On November 6, 2014, for the first time since 2007, Israel allowed Gaza-made and -grown goods to be sold in the West Bank.
 Permission was initially given only for agricultural goods, but later expanded to the textile and furniture industries.
-On March 12, 2015, Israel allowed the sale of a few types of agricultural goods from Gaza in its own territory.
-Between November 2014 and March 2015, 74 trucks left Gaza on average every month.
-Despite the increase in the number of trucks exiting Gaza, they still account for only 7% of the monthly average of trucks exiting Gaza prior to the closure.
+On March 12, 2015, Israel allowed the sale of a few types of agricultural goods from Gaza in its own territory, and on September 21, textile, furniture and scrap metal from Gaza were also allowed for sale in Israel (marketing mostly did not occur because of difficulties relating to tax collection).
+In 2015, a monthly average of 113 truckloads left Gaza, compared to a monthly average of 18 truckloads in 2014.
+More than half of the truckloads carried goods for sale in the West Bank, while the rest carried goods meant for Israel and abroad.
+Despite the increase in the number of trucks exiting Gaza, they still account for only 10.6% of the monthly average of trucks exiting Gaza prior to the closure.